 Don’t be afraid of putting a little elbow grease into some of these less modern ideas.
 These have been known to work, so why not try all your available options to find a match?

-5. Finding A Match Through Word Of Mouth
+5. Finding An Adoption Match Through Word Of Mouth

 So what do you do when when you’re living in one of the states that does not allow hopeful adoptive parents to advertise?
 Well you still have a couple of options.